Building a Strong Foundation: Strength Training for Joint Stability and Protection

 Strength training offers several complementary benefits:

-Patients receiving PRP for tendons or PRP for shoulder pain may benefit from a gradual, supervised strength program that adapts to their healing timeline.
+Patients receiving PRP for tendons or shoulder pain may benefit from a gradual, supervised strength program.
+The program should adapt to their healing timeline.
 To explore options, you can book an appointment with a PRP doctor in Sydney to personalise your rehabilitation plan.

 What Kind of Strength Training Is Best?